shideneyu/ownlan/README.md

 - Gateway side ARP Cache Poisoning (**second duplex**). *A less known attack and powerful one, used by ``NetCut`` , the principle is to give the gateway a fake correspondancy of the victim MAC Adress to make the later one unreachable.
 If no MAC Adress is given, yours will be given.*

 - Neighbour Table Overflow attack. * The Neighbour Table Overflow attack will generate identifications packets to the specified target to completely isolate him from the network.
-The **NTOA** attack can be used to stress test client (gateway, computers) to see if they can undure heavy charges.
+The **NTOA** attack can be used to stress test client (gateway, computers) to see if they can endure heavy charges.

 ### Protecting clients